 Thinking about Jolliffe’s achievements reminds me of a new gem of a book about another animator, Mary Blair (1911-1978).
 Blair, like Joliffe, incorporated unconventional color combinations and styles.
 Blair worked for many years for Walt Disney Studios, overcoming gender bias in a male-dominated workplace.
 One of her most lasting designs is the “It’s a Small World” ride, introduced at the 1964 World’s Fair, and enjoyed by millions of visitors to Disney parks.
 Pocket Full of Colors, by Amy Guglielmo and Jacqueline Tourville, illustrated by Brigette Barrager, tells Mary’s story.

-It’s October, and our main book display features books about autumn leaves, pumpkin-picking, and other seasonal delights.
-The display will give way to Halloween stories later this month.
+It’s October, and our main book display has featured books about autumn leaves, pumpkin-picking, and other seasonal delights.
+The display recently has given way to Halloween stories.